certbot/certbot/docs/using.rst

 Plugins
 =======

-The Let's Encrypt client supports a number of different "plugins" that can be used to obtain and/or install certificates.
+The Certbot client supports a number of different "plugins" that can be used to obtain and/or install certificates.
 Plugins that can obtain a cert are called "authenticators" and can be used with the "certonly" command.
 Plugins that can install a cert are called "installers".
-Plugins that do both can be used with the "letsencrypt run" command, which is the default.
+Plugins that do both can be used with the "certbot run" command, which is the default.

 =========== ==== ==== ===============================================================
 Plugin      Auth Inst Notes